Lumiform

 • Excessive wear of components

-• Wire rope reeving system if it is still working according to the manufacturer manual
+• Whether the wire rope reeving system is still working as described in the manufacturer manual

-• Inspection of cracked, deformed, or corroded parts
+• Inspect any cracked, deformed, or corroded parts

-• Check if there’s any excessive wear on the brake and clutch system, ratchets, and paws.
+• Check for excessive wear on the brake and clutch system, ratchets, and paws

-• Look out for inaccuracy in different indicators
+• Look for inaccuracies in different indicators (like the fuel gauge)

-• Ensure that there are no faulty or unsafe parts like leaking exhaust.
+• Ensure that there are no faulty or unsafe parts such as leaking exhaust

-According to statistics, crane accidents have resulted in 25 serious injuries and nine deaths since 2001.
-Knowing the hazards involved in operating or working with cranes can save your or your colleagues’ lives with a high-risk probability.
+According to the U.S. Bureau of Labor, there are an average of 42 deaths as a result of crane accidents each year.
+Knowing the hazards involved when operating or working with cranes can save your or your colleagues’ lives.

-Here are three of the most common safety hazards and their causes:
+Here are the two most common safety hazards and their causes:

-Fifty percent of accidents that involve overhead cranes are due to their metal part touching a power source, such as a high-voltage power line.
-When moving materials underneath or nearby, there’s a high probability that a crane’s hoist line will touch energized power lines.
+Fifty percent of accidents that involve overhead cranes happen when metal parts touch a power source, such as a high-voltage power line.
+When moving materials underneath or near cranes, there’s a high chance that a crane’s hoist line will come into contact with electricity sources.

-Falling loads are not only the most common, but they are also the most dangerous hazards.
-A falling load can incur injuries and death.
-It can also damage buildings and properties.
-Worse, it can cost the company huge amounts of money and time.
+Falling loads are the most common and most dangerous hazards.
+A falling load can lead to injuries and death, as well as damage buildings and properties.
+These damages can cost you lots of money and time.

 Falling loads are a result of: